rlads2017G1/old-blog/_posts/2017-12-11-Life_Tables.md

 <br>

 I have been using the package `dplyr` to handle with data for a while, and I thought I can use it with ease<!--more--> until I was stuck with my homework on **contructing a life table**.
-I found it easy to do it with spreadsheets, and was embarrassed that I spent that much time dealing it with R. It was due to my unfamiliarity with some functions in R and also insufficient practice.
+I found spreadsheet as an intuitive tool for handling the task, but had a hard time dealing it with R. I think it was due to my unfamiliarity with the built-in functions and insufficient practice in R. So, I wrote this post as a review and practice of my data wrangling skills in R.

-I will illustrate how I did my homework with R, and you'll find out how easy it is.
+I will illustrate how I constructed a life table with R, and you'll find out how easy it is (and wonder why I stumbled on it).

 ## Load Packages